-“Yes Sir.”
-I pull out my blackberry and type a message to Barney that I know he will get tonight even though he is not in the office…
+“Yes, sir.”
+I pull out my blackberry and type a message to Barney that I know he’ll get tonight even though he’s not in the office…

 I want clear pictures of every single face on that video, enhanced to its highest quality.
-Tomorrow, I will be supplying you with a yearbook.
+Tomorrow, I’ll be supplying you with a yearbook.
 I want every single picture in that yearbook uploaded to the database.
 Use facial recognition to identify every person in that video.
-Most likely, they will all be in the yearbook.
+Most likely, they’ll all be in the yearbook.
 I’ll be in the office as early as possible with the yearbook.
 This assignment is your first priority over any other project.
 I want these people identified last week!

 “I’ve come up with something.
 We used facial recognition software to identify Harris and David when you were kidnapped.
 We can use the same software to identify these assholes.”
 I announce.

 “That’s right!
 That way Jewel doesn’t have to watch the video!”
-Allen exclaimed.
+Allen exclaims.

 “I saw part of it though.
 It was taken with a cell phone.
 Do you even think the quality is good enough to recognize anybody?”
 Butterfly asks.